How To Start A Hydroponic Garden

 Lighting

-Having a hydroponic light system can be quite expensive, but you can make your own.
+Don’t forget the lighting you won’t be able to get natural light or direct sunlight so getting grow lights or any artificial lights is your best bet.
+Having a hydroponic grow light system can be quite expensive, but you can make your own.

-If you are growing bushy or leafy plants like greens or herbs, you can use HID or High-Intensity Discharge lighting.
+If you are growing bushy plants, leafy greens, or herbs, you can use HID or High-Intensity Discharge lighting this is a good light source for those plants.
 This requires a ballast and a bulb, as well as the reflector and the socket.

-You can also use a T5 High output fluorescent bulb that blends the light spectrum.
-If you have smaller seedlings or cuttings, you can use a regular T12 fluorescent bulb.
+You can also use a T5 High output fluorescent light bulb that blends the light spectrum.
+If you have smaller seedlings or cuttings, you can use regular T12 fluorescent lights bulbs.

 Giixer 1000W LED Grow Light